Domochip/WDS18B20/README.md

 # WirelessDS18B20

 This project use an ESP8266 and some DS18B20 sensors on a 1-Wire bus to provide temperatures in JSON format (Jeedom compatible).
+Since version 3.2.1, temperatures can be sent regularly to an MQTT server too.

 The global idea of this project is that any system (like Jeedom) that's able to do an HTTP GET request and interpret JSON will get list of DS18B20 ROMcode available on buses or current temperature of a DS18B20 sensor.
+MQTT compatible device will also be able to receive pushed temperature.

 ![getList](https://raw.github.com/Domochip/Wireless-DS18B20-Bus/master/img/getL.jpg) ![getTemp](https://raw.github.com/Domochip/Wireless-DS18B20-Bus/master/img/getT.jpg)